PolymerLabs/arcs/extension/README.md

 ## Notes and Limitations

-The extension automatically tags [Product] with #shortlist, and all other views with #browserContext.
+The extension automatically tags [Product] with #shortlist, and all other stores with #browserContext.

 ## TODOs

 Nothing is ever complete.

-- [ ] Tags are how we differentiate between views.
-Once firebase supports it, put additional tags on all views created by the extension (as many as possible - the more information in tags, the better matches we'll be able to find).
+- [ ] Tags are how we differentiate between stores.
+Once firebase supports it, put additional tags on all stores created by the extension (as many as possible - the more information in tags, the better matches we'll be able to find).
 - [ ] De-duplicate data - some pages embed entities multiple times, and
-  reloads can cause the same information to be in the view many times.
+  reloads can cause the same information to be in the store many times.
 Keep track of what we've sent and only send new entities.